Front door of the district office

 Enrollment Projections

 Enrollment is not only a key driver in public school funding, but one of the primary reasons district budgets across Washington State are stressed.
-Based on District and statewide trends, as well as a demographer's report, enrollment continues to decline.
-Therefore, we’ve reduced the 2024-25 enrollment projection to follow a conservative approach.
+Based on District and state-wide trends, as well as a demographer’s report, enrollment continues to decline.
+Therefore, we’ve reduced the 2025-26 enrollment projection to follow a conservative approach.

 Four-Year Financial Planning Cycle

 The District has used the state four-year budget planning tool as a way to prepare for the future here at Northshore.
 We have sought to understand the impact of the decisions made today on future years in our financial plans.
 The District’s financial policy calls for a minimum of three percent (3%) in unrestricted reserves in our General Fund.
 Included in this budget is the four-year financial plan and an explanation of our assumptions and drivers to do this planning work.
+One major assumption in the four-year forecast is that the district will pass the Educational Program and Operations (EP&O) renewal levy in 2026 for collection starting in calendar year 2027.
 With this budget we are using assumptions based on past trends and future expectations about those trends to portray the future fund balances that would result if changes were not instituted.

 Fund Balance